dip-proto/fastly.js/fastly-vcl/vcl-functions/fastly_specific_functions.md

    - Choose appropriate seed values to avoid correlation between tests
    - Implement percentage-based bucketing for gradual feature rollouts

-5. Service Chaining with fastly.ff.last_hop_was_serviceid:
-   - Implement proper authentication between services
-   - Use service chaining for specialized processing (auth, API gateway, etc.)
-   - Validate service IDs to prevent unauthorized access

-6. HTTP/3 Support:
+5. HTTP/3 Support:
    - Advertise HTTP/3 support using h3.alt_svc
    - Set appropriate max-age values for Alt-Svc headers
    - Monitor HTTP/3 adoption and performance

-7. Security Considerations:
+6. Security Considerations:
    - Disable HTTP/2 header compression for security-sensitive contexts
    - Implement proper access controls for service chaining
    - Use secure random seeds for hash-based functions

-8. Performance Monitoring:
+7. Performance Monitoring:
    - Set debug headers to track which optimizations were applied
    - Log performance metrics for different optimization strategies
    - Use A/B testing to measure the impact of optimizations